arangodb/docs/oasis/deployments.md

    ![Oasis Deployment Password Rotation](images/oasis-deployment-password-rotation.png)
 4. You can expand the __Root password__ panel to see when the password was rotated last.
 The rotation takes place every three months.

+## How to edit a deployment

+You can modify a deployment’s configuration, including the ArangoDB version that is being used, change the memory, CPU, and disk size, or even switch from a OneShard deployment to a Sharded one if your data set no longer fits in a single node.

+{% hint 'info' %}
+To edit an existing deployment, you must have the necessary set of permissions attached to your role.
+Read more about [roles and permissions](access-control.html#roles).
+{% endhint %}

+1. Go to the **Projects** section and select an existing deployment from the list.
+2. Open the deployment you want to change.
+3. On the **Overview** tab, click the **Edit** button with an ellipsis (`…`) icon.
+4. In the **Version and Security** section, you can:
+   - Modify the DB version that is currently being used or add a custom image for testing purposes.
+   - Select a different CA certificate.
+   - Add or remove an IP allowlist.
+5. In the **Configuration** section, you can:
+   - Upgrade the memory size per node.
+   - Modify the CPU per node from General to Low or vice-versa.
+   - Select a different disk size per node.
+To enable automatic scaling, move the slider to a value higher than the current disk size.
+   - Change **OneShard** deployments into **Sharded** deployments.
+To do so, click **Sharded**.
+In addition to the other configuration options, you can select the number of nodes for your deployment.
+This can also be modified later on.
+	- AWS deployments have an additional option that allows you to select the **Disk Performance** - either with general settings, or optimised for large and very large data sets.

+   {% hint 'warning' %}
+   When upgrading the memory size per node in AWS deployments, the value gets locked and cannot be changed until the cloud provider rate limit is reset.
+   {% endhint %}

+6. All changes are reflected in the **Summary** section.
+Review the new configuration and click **Save**.

 ## How to create a private endpoint deployment